 What You Will Learn

-A major in physics teaching will result in a secondary licensure to teach physics, as well as certification to teach middle school science.
+A physics teaching major will result in a secondary licensure for teaching physics, as well as certification to teach middle school science.

 You will cover coursework in topics like: